PlaidCloud/website/content/en/docs/workflow-steps/tables/table-lookup.md

 In the resulting target data table, the *Product\_Description* and *Retail\_Unit\_Cost* columns have been added, based on matching values in the *Product\_ID* column.

-## BCS Demo – Use Lookup Standardization

-For an example showing how to standardize values with a lookup data table, please see the [Standardize Team Names & Finalize Human Polls](https://plaidcloud.com/docs/plaidcloud/analyze/models/demo_2013_bcs_rankings#standardize-team-names-finalize-human-polls) section of the BCS Demo.

-##